omarzoghayyer/React-JS-Resume-with-Terminal-/README.md

 Public Project.
-Feel free to grab your a copy.
+Feel free to grab a copy.
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).